 Why Airbus A321neo?

-Philippine Airlines is committed to giving optimum service to its patrons, especially the Filipinos.
+Philippine Airlines is committed to giving optimum service to its patrons.
 With A321neo, it’s now possible to have direct non-stop flights to medium-range routes with medium-sized traffic.

 What makes Airbus A321neo different?